 The vehicle is equipped with a master (black) key and valet (gray) key lock system.
 The master key will access doors, trunk, glove box, ignition and remote trunk release.
 The valet key will access doors and ignition only.
 Before using this key, lock the trunk remote control to disable the Trunk remote control on the drivers door, then lock the glove compartment with your master key.

 POWER DOOR LOCKS

 Press control to unlock all doors.
+Note: When Perimeter Alarm is armed, this switch is disabled.

 Press control to lock all doors.

 Smart locks